-Distress beacons (Emergency Locator Transmitters - ELTs, Emergency Position Indicating Radio Beacons - EPIRBs, Personal Locator Beacons - PLBs) transmit signals that are detected by Cospas-Sarsat spacecraft in orbit around the earth.
-These signals are relayed to Cospas-Sarsat ground receiving stations termed Local User Terminals (LUTs), which process the signals to determine the beacon location.
-Alerts are then relayed, together with location data, via a Mission Control Centre (MCC), either to another MCC, the appropriate search and rescue point of contact (SPOC), or to a Rescue Coordination Centre (RCC) to initiate SAR activities.
+Distress beacons (Emergency Locator Transmitters - ELTs, including Distress Tracking ELTs - ELT(DT)s, Emergency Position Indicating Radio Beacons - EPIRBs, Ship Safety Alerting System beacons - SSAS, and Personal Locator Beacons - PLBs) transmit signals that are detected by Cospas-Sarsat spacecraft in orbit around the earth.
+These beacons may be either First-Generation Beacons (FGBs), which are compliant with the specifications of C/S T.001, or Second-Generation Beacons (SGBs), which are compliant with the specifications of C/S T.018.

+The signals from these beacons are relayed by the satellites of the Cospas-Sarsat Space Segment to Cospas-Sarsat ground receiving stations, termed Local User Terminals (LUTs), which process the signals to determine the beacon location.
+Alerts are then relayed, together with location data, via a Mission Control Centre (MCC) to the appropriate destination.

 The geographical area within which an MCC takes responsibility to distribute Cospas-Sarsat alert data to responsible SAR authorities (i.e. RCCs and SPOCs) is called its service area.
-The principles applicable to the definition of an MCC service area, its coordination with other MCCs to ensure efficient alert data distribution, and its description for effective implementation of the geo-sorting of alert data by other MCCs, are provided in the document C/S P.011, "Cospas-Sarsat Programme Management Policy" and further expanded in the document C/S A.006, "Cospas-Sarsat MCC Commissioning Standard".
+The principles applicable to the definition of an MCC service area, its coordination with other MCCs to ensure efficient alert data distribution, and its description for effective implementation of the geo-sorting of alert data by other MCCs, are provided in the document C/S P.011 "Cospas-Sarsat Programme Management Policy", and further expanded in the document C/S A.006 "Cospas-Sarsat MCC Commissioning Standard".